thomaswelton/mondo-tfl/README.md

 rake mt:attach_receipts
 ```

 `attach_receipts` sequentially runs through the journey table and the outstanding Mondo transactions and matches them.
-It then generates a jouney log JPG and uploads to Amazon S3.
-The final step is registering the S3 file with Mondo.
+It then generates a jouney log JPG and uploads to Mondo's S3 bucket.
+The final step is registering the file with Mondo.

 ```
 rake mt:clear_receipts